Drawing Cadavers

 “Robert Taylor Drinks Cold Beer” or the alternative “Read The Damn Cadaver Book”

 We finally unwrapped our first cadaver—one of four bodies stored in coffin-size stainless steel boxes.
 The smell was not any worse than that of a permanent marker.
-I thought I would feel moved, but I only felt a little sad at the unsightly gracelessness of the body.
+I thought I would feel moved, but I only felt a little sad at the unsightly gracelessness of these bodies.
 I was also curious regarding the individual and how they lived.
 None of this information was available to us, of course, and we weren’t allowed to take pictures—but I searched impulsively for clues: fingernails, muscle tone, anomalies.

 I didn’t spend a lot of time drawing; the cadavers were usually obscured and constantly repositioned.
 Students with disposable gloves and clipboards swarmed the bodies anxiously, whispering Latin names or moving their lips in silence as they touched and turned each part.
 Occasionally, I would get a drawing in.
 One time I drew a hand that had been handled by students; they had tugged and pulled on each tendon in order to learn how fingers work.
 While drawing, I realized that the hand slowly relaxed back into place.
 I thought lifelessness would eliminate this problem!
 Momentarily, the thought of using a pinhole camera to record a long exposure excited me much more than drawing.